KevinNovak/Discord-Bot-TypeScript-Template/README.md

 ### Scales as Your Bot Grows:

 -   Supports [sharding](https://discordjs.guide/sharding/) which is required when your bot is in 2500+ servers.
--   Supports [clustering](https://github.com/KevinNovak/Discord-Bot-TypeScript-Template-Master-Api) which allows your to run your bot on multiple machines.
+-   Supports [clustering](https://github.com/KevinNovak/Discord-Bot-TypeScript-Template-Master-Api) which allows you to run your bot on multiple machines.

 ## Commands